 For more information about the Tonbo please follow this link to the Tonbo Solar Hybrid Propulsion Ferry webpage.

-The 'Medaka' is a eco-solar ferry being developed for urban waterways with the aim of producing a cost effective commuter vessel that can operate emission free.
-This project was started in early 2011 and it is expected a detailed design will be ready in early 2012.
+The 'Medaka' is a eco-solar ferry being developed for urban waterways with the aim of producing a cost effective commuter vessel that can operate emissions free.

 For more information about the Medaka please follow this link: Medaka Eco Solar Ferry

 The Aquarius USV will utilise a range of renewable energy technologies in order to allow the vessel to stay on at sea longer or operate in stealth mode if required.